Horbenkodev/hugo-blog/content/posts/ux-tips-to-boost-sales-on-your-real-estate-website/index.md

 ---
 title: UX Tips to Boost Sales on Your Real Estate Website
+breadcrumbs: Real Estate Website UX
+draft: false
-publishDate: '2018-07-26T00:00:00Z'
+publishDate: 2018-07-26T00:00:00Z
-authors: []
+image: ux-real-eatate.jpeg
+og_image: ux-real-eatate.jpeg
 description: Every owner of a real estate selling website wants his website to become some kind of a sensation in a housing market and generate leads constantly.
 Sometimes humble applications with the right idea, and just as important, an outstanding design can grow into a nationwide solution like it happened with one of our projects Agentfolio, an extremely useful tool for buyers and brokers.
-image: ux-real-eatate.jpeg
-og_image: ux-real-eatate.jpeg
 promote:
   promote: false
 top: false
-draft: true
+authors:
+  - web-development-team
+categories:
+  - design
 industries:
   - real-estate
-categories:
-- ux-ui
 ---
 Every owner of a real estate selling website wants his website to become some kind of a sensation in a housing market and generate leads constantly.
 Sometimes humble applications with the right idea, and just as important, an outstanding design can grow into a nationwide solution like it happened with one of our projects <a href="https://anadea.info/projects/agentfolio" target="_blank">Agentfolio</a>, an extremely useful tool for buyers and brokers which helped them to navigate the process of buying properties.
 However...